gcanti/fp-ts/docs/modules/ReadonlyNonEmptyArray.ts.md

 Identifies an associative operation on a type constructor.
 It is similar to `Semigroup`, except that it applies to types of kind `* -> *`.

+In case of `ReadonlyNonEmptyArray` concatenates the inputs into a single array.

 **Signature**

 ```ts